danielfett/draft-dpop/mainmatter.md

   * In the Token Request (C), the client proves the possession of a private key belonging to some public key by using the private key to sign the authorization code.
-The matching public key is either sent in the same request (for public or confidential clients) or available to the AS and RS via a JWKS URI registered during the client registration (for confidential clients).
+The matching public key is sent in the same request.
   * The AS binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
     This is signalled to the client by using the `token_type` value `pop` (for proof-of-possession).
-If a refresh token is issued to the client, it is sender-constrained in the same way.
+If a refresh token is issued to the client, it is sender-constrained in the same way if the client is a public client and thus is not able to authenticate requests to the token endpoint.
-  * If the client wants to use the refresh token (E) or the access token (G), it has to prove possession of the private key by signing a message containing the respective token, the endpoint URL, and the request method.
+  * If the client wants to use the access token (E) or the (public) client wants to use a refresh token, the client has to prove possession of the private key by signing a message containing the respective token, the endpoint URL, and the request method.
 This signature is provided as a signed JWT.
   * In the case of the refresh token, the AS can immediately check that the JWT was signed using the matching private key claimed in request (C).
-  * In the case of the access token, the resource server needs receive information about which public key to check against (either a key value or a JWK URI, depending on the option chosen in the token request).
-This information is either encoded directly into the access token, for JWT structured access tokens, or at the token introspection endpoint of the authorization server (request not shown).
+  * In the case of the access token, the resource server needs to receive information about which public key to check against.
+This information is either encoded directly into the access token, for JWT structured access tokens, or provided at the token introspection endpoint of the authorization server (request not shown).

 # Token Request (Binding Public Keys)

-For binding a public key in the token request, there are two options: direct binding (client provides public key and proves the possession of the private key) or indirect binding (client proves possession of a private key contained in the client's JWKS provided at client registration time.
+To bind a public key in the token request, the client provides public key and proves the possession of the corresponding private key.

-Direct binding is available to all types of clients, indirect binding is only available to confidential clients.

-In both cases, the client makes the following HTTPS request (extra line breaks are for display purposes only):
+To this end, the client makes the following HTTPS request (extra line breaks are for display purposes only):

 !---